Rebecca Bradley: Tenure

-In 2021, Bradley was the sole judge on the Wisconsin Supreme Court to rule in favor of a man who argued that it was within his Second Amendment rights to brandish his firearms while he was intoxicated and arguing with his roommates.
-Bradley said that the conviction against the man "erodes a fundamental freedom."
+In 2021, Bradley was the sole judge on the Wisconsin Supreme Court to rule in favor of a man who argued that his Second Amendment rights allowed him to brandish firearms while intoxicated and arguing with his roommates.
+Bradley said that the conviction against the man "erodes a fundamental freedom".
+In 2021, Bradley wrote a majority decision for the Wisconsin Supreme Court declining changes in district maps that favored Republicans.
+In her decision, Bradley wrote that questions about the redistricting maps "must be resolved through the political process and not by the judiciary".